 There isn’t a clear-cut top-five in this defensive tackle class.
 Before the season, names like Marvin Wilson and Christian Barmore were the most popular.
 Barmore has since separated and become the popular DT1, but after him, rankings are incredibly subjective on who follows.
 And on draft night, Onwuzurike has a good chance to be the second defensive lineman off the board.

 On the flip side, confirmed talents like Onwuzurike and Jay Tufele sat out the 2020 season, depriving scouts of recent tape.
 Scouts now have the tough task of weighing upside and round value.
 That process either helps or hurts Onwuzurike, who has the upside to go early and has notable holes that decrease his floor.

 Overall, Onwuzurike seems like a solid Day 2 prospect.
-I don’t think Round 1 is in the equation unless he tests out of this world at his pro day.
-While I expect him to test well, I don’t think it’ll be enough to boost his stock that far.
+The Washington defensive tackle tested well, with 29 bench reps and solid explosiveness numbers.
+However, I don’t think his testing locks him into a particular range.
 Onwuzurike still needs to maximize his frame, and until he does, he might be a bit streaky at the NFL level.

 Teams that best mesh with Onwuzurike’s versatility